Skip to main content

 The healthcare gain drove more than 40 percent of all March job creation.
 Stripping out the strike-return effect — a one-time restoration of jobs that temporarily disappeared during the dispute — underlying job creation in March was closer to 143,000.

-The tariff picture compounds the manufacturing weakness.
-The Trump administration announced 25 percent tariffs on steel and aluminum imports in early 2025 and 'Liberation Day' tariffs affecting dozens of trading partners on April 2, 2026 — one day before the March jobs report was published.
-Manufacturing firms that rely on imported inputs for production face cost increases that hit before any protective benefit from reduced import competition arrives. found that small and mid-size manufacturers were already reducing hiring plans in anticipation of higher material costs.
+The tariff picture adds to hiring hesitation.
+The Trump administration announced 'Liberation Day' tariffs affecting dozens of trading partners on April 2, 2026 — one day before the March jobs report was published.
+Manufacturing firms that rely on imported inputs face cost increases that arrive before any protective benefit from reduced import competition.
+ISM survey chair Susan Spence noted that March 'also marks the first report with panelists citing the Iran war as a new impact to their business,' with 64 percent of panelist comments negative and the prices-paid index jumping to 78.3 — the highest since June 2022.

 💰Economy👷Labor🏛️Government🔍Policy Analysis